 For most hip-hop heads, it’s still hard to believe The Notorious BIG is gone.

-The iconic MC hasn’t graced a mic in twenty years since his untimely death in Los Angeles, still, his music lives on as if he laid down a verse yesterday.
+The iconic MC hasn’t graced a mic in twenty-one years since his untimely death in Los Angeles, still, his music lives on as if he laid down a verse yesterday.

 - Although many thought otherwise, Biggie did indeed write his lyrics down.
 At least, sometimes, as Method Man told Complex Magazine: “Contrary to what everybody thinks, Big sat there and wrote his verse on paper,” Method Man told Complex in an October 2011 interview.
 “I sat down and I wrote my shit on paper.
 The reason I know this is because he told me, ‘I need you to say this line right here.’
 I was like, ‘What line, Big?’
 He was like, ‘I’ve got more Glocks and tecs than you / I make it hot, niggas won’t even stand next to you.’
 I was like, ‘I got you.’”

 - The ‘Fuck Me’ interlude on The Notorious BIG’s debut album, ‘Ready To Die’, featuring Lil Kim was recorded using a piano bench.
 Producers asked BIG and Kim to make sex sounds initially, but things didn’t sound right.
 That’s when Puffy asked BIG to sit on a piano bench in the studio.
 He then asked Kim to sit on top of him.
 Moments later, Biggie broke the bench after trying to make it sound like a creaking bed.